 To date, there is only one species that has been called "biologically immortal": the jellyfish turritopsis dohrnii or medusa turritopsis nutricula.
 This small transparent animal is found in oceans all over the world and practically does not die.
 The jellyfish that never dies can "go back in time" to an earlier stage in its life cycle.

 The new life of the jellyfish begins with a fertilized egg that grows in a larval stage called planula.
 After a quick swim, the planula hooks itself to a surface (such as a rock, or the ocean floor or the hull of a boat), where it develops into a small organism.
 A sort of "polyp": a tube-shaped structure with a mouth at one end and a kind of "foot" at the other end.
 It remains stuck in place for some time, becoming a small colony.

 Eventually, depending on the species of jellyfish, one of these "polyps" will form a growth called a "bud", or produce segments that can break away from the rest of the colony.
 This process leads to the next stages of the life cycle of the jellyfish: the ephira (a small jellyfish) and the actual "adult" jellyfish, capable of sexual reproduction.

-For most other jellyfishes, this stage is the end of the line. but the turritopsis dohrnii (e perhaps also other species of jellyfish ) has a trick.
+For most other jellyfishes, this stage is the end of the line.
+But turritopsis dohrnii (e perhaps also other species of jellyfish ) has a trick.
 When the "eternal jellyfish" faces some kind of environmental stress, such as hunger or injury, it can go back to being a small patch of tissue, which then transforms into a sexually immature polyp phase of life.

 The immortal jellyfish is a bit like a butterfly that turns into a caterpillar or a frog that becomes a tadpole again.